 Define your SOAPSTone.
 This abbreviation includes six critical elements:

 - The speaker identifies author’s initials.
-When there are any credentials that point to the writer’s authority on the subject, you must take it into account as well.
+When there are any credentials for the writer’s authority on the subject, you must take it into account as well.
 Mind that the narrator and writer might be different, so you may refer to both of them.

 - The occasion is the type of the content along with its context.
 A student can notice a significant difference between a research paper developed for the scientific conference and a memo composed to an expert in the studied field.
-An essay may be written on different occasions.
+One can write an essay on different occasions.